JasonEtco/todo/README.md

 ## Configuring for your project

 There are a couple of configuration options in case you need to change the default behaviour.

-Note that the defaults are likely fine for most projects, so you might not need to change them.
+**Note**: Adding a configuration file is **completely optional**.
+The defaults are likely fine for most projects, so you might not need to change them.

 Add a **todo** object in your `.github/config.yml` file (and make the file if you don't already have it) like this: